Yes, paperless LOLER records are legally valid. Here is why.

-Yes.
-Regulation 10 of LOLER requires thorough examination results to be notified in writing and a report produced — but writing includes electronic format.
-The HSE explicitly acknowledges digital records in its guidance.
+Regulation 10 of LOLER 1998 requires thorough examination results to be notified in writing and a report produced.
+Writing includes electronic format.
+The HSE explicitly acknowledges digital records in its LOLER guidance.
 Provided the record contains all Schedule 1 fields and can be produced on request, the medium is irrelevant.
+Modern LOLER inspection software generates compliant digital reports that satisfy this requirement in full.

-In practice, digital records are often more compliant than paper — because compliant software enforces all required fields before a report can be submitted, whereas a paper form can be left incomplete.
+In practice, digital records are often more compliant than paper ones.
+Compliant software enforces all required fields before a report can be submitted.
+A paper form can be left incomplete.
+A digital system with field validation cannot.

 1